-- Correct placement, species, and pit sizes of new trees are determined and approved.
+- Review of the correct placement, species, and tree bed sizes of new trees.
 All new plantings must conform to City regulations and avoid conflict with surrounding infrastructure.

 Bronx, Manhattan and Brooklyn

-Once Parks approves your final site plan, take the sealed plan to DOB for authorization of your Builder’s Pavement Plan (BPP).
+Once we approve your final site plan, take the sealed plan to DOB for authorization of your Builder’s Pavement Plan (BPP).
 DOB will not authorize a BPP until they receive a stamped site plan from Parks, proving that the location for the new tree(s) has been approved.
-The Parks approved site plan must match the one on file at DOB.
+The NYC Parks-approved site plan must match the one on file at DOB.

 Queens and Staten Island

-Once Parks approves your final site plan, take the sealed plan to DOB.
+Once we approve your final site plan, take the sealed plan to DOB.
 DOB will not issue a Certificate of Occupancy without an approved site plan with an embossed seal from Parks.

-Note: While the sealed site plan can be brought to DOB any time before the DOB’s final Certificate of Occupancy inspection can take place, it is strongly advised to submit the Parks sealed plan to DOB as soon as possible to avoid any complications.
-The Parks approved plan must match that on file at DOB.
+While the sealed site plan can be brought to DOB any time before the DOB’s final Certificate of Occupancy inspection takes place, we strongly encourage you to submit the sealed plan to DOB as soon as possible to avoid any complications.
+The NYC Parks-approved site plan must match the one on file at DOB.

 If New Tree Planting is Required